-No matter how much Ripple dismisses the allegation, according to the SEC vs. Ripple lawsuit analysis published by Cointelegraph, SEC has built quite a strong case for passing XRP through the Howey Test (which we’ll discuss in a moment).
+At this time, no matter how much Ripple dismisses the allegation, according to the SEC vs. Ripple lawsuit analysis published by Cointelegraph, SEC has built quite a strong case for passing XRP through the Howey Test (which we’ll discuss in a moment).

-The fourth and fifth criteria go hand in hand, and tokens usually meet the first three criteria except for these ones in the cryptocurrency space.
+The fourth and fifth criteria go hand in hand, and tokens usually meet the first three criteria except those in cryptocurrency.
 That’s due to sufficient decentralization.

 However, in Ripple’s case, XRP is the native currency of a network maintained by 35+ nodes, of which Ripple Inc. holds 6.

 The lawsuit also revealed that Ripple raised more than $1.38 billion from the sale of XRP.
 Furthermore, Ripple seems to have taken various actions to promote profitability, including statements suggesting potential appreciation for XRP as a purchase reason.

 There is also the matter of the huge amount of XRP held by the company, which can be translated into a strong case to be made that the profitability of XRP is highly dependent on the efforts of Ripple.

 The odds seemed to favor the SEC, but that didn’t mean Ripple’s law team was giving up.
 Neither was the XRP community.